 - the development of philosophical method in Plato's dialogues

 - Creation myths in Greek and Hebrew sacred tales

 Connecticut College professors are active scholars whose publications and public lectures reflect their varied intellectual interests.

-- Professor Eric Adler is interested in parallels between ancient and modern attitudes toward power.
+- Professor Eric Adler (on sabbatical 2014-2015) is interested in parallels between ancient and modern attitudes toward power.
 His work focuses on Greek and Latin prose, in addition to the classical tradition.
 He has published a book on enemy speeches in Roman historiography.
-He is currently writing a monograph that examines the ways in which the academic culture wars of the 1980s and 1990s influenced the study of Greco-Roman antiquity in America.
+He is writing a monograph that examines the ways in which the academic culture wars of the 1980s and 1990s influenced the study of Greco-Roman antiquity in America.

-- Professor Richard Moorton has published articles on Aristophanes, Euripides, Virgil, and Eugene O'Neill, and has edited two books.
+- Professor Richard Moorton (retired in 2013) has published articles on Aristophanes, Euripides, Virgil, and Eugene O'Neill, and has edited two books.
 His recent work includes research and lectures on the definition and propagation of the Liberal Arts in education in the small college today and the nature of ancient tragedy and the special problems that Eugene O'Neill faced in adapting tragic drama to the cultural climate of the modern American stage.
 These lectures are available on http://digitalcommons.conncoll.edu/classics/.